Turkish Women's Football Second League: Format

-As of 2022–23 Season, 20 teams compete for promoting to 1st League.
-They were divided into three groups according to their geographical location.
+As of 2023–24 Season, 31 teams compete for promoting to 1st League.
+They were divided into four groups according to their geographical location.
 In each group, teams play against each other home-and-away in a round-robin format.

-The 3 teams that rank first in their groups at the end of the regular season promote for the 2023–2024 Women's 1st League.
-The group three runners-up teams, three third-placed teams and two best fourth-placed teams advance to play-offs.
-Two winner teams of the promotion play-offs qualify for the 1st League.
+In each group, teams play against each other home-and-away in a round-robin format and play-off rounds.
+Top 2 teams of each groups will play play-off matches.
+3 Teams from play-off rounds will promote to 1st League.
 At the end of the regular season, the teams that take the last place in their groups are relegated to the Women's 3rd League.

-12 of the teams in the Women's 2nd League will have the right to take part in the Women's 1st League in the 2023–2024 Season.

-2022–23 season
+2023–24 season

-The 2022–23 Turkish Women's Second Football League consists of a total of 20 teams in three groups.
-The group matches of the league are played in 14 rounds between 12 March and 28 May 2023.
+The 2023–24 Turkish Women's Second Football League consists of a total of 31 teams in four groups.
+The group matches of the league are played in 14 rounds between 25 November 2023 and 9 March 2024.
 The play-off matches will be held in three rounds.